pymc-devs/pytensor/doc/tutorial/loading_and_saving.rst

 ==================

 Python's standard way of saving class instances and reloading them is the pickle_ mechanism.
-Many Pytensor objects can be *serialized* (and *deserialized*) by ``pickle``, however, a limitation of ``pickle`` is that it does not save the code or data of a class along with the instance of the class being serialized.
+Many PyTensor objects can be *serialized* (and *deserialized*) by ``pickle``, however, a limitation of ``pickle`` is that it does not save the code or data of a class along with the instance of the class being serialized.
 As a result, reloading objects created by a